t-d-k/LibreCrypt/docs/FAQ.md

 * open source. open source code can be checked by anyone. this means a flaw is more likely to be found out, which is a deterrent against putting one in (or allowing one to creep in). you get the benefits of open source even if you do not yourself check the code, in the same way as you benefit from safety inspections of your car even if you've never held a spanner yourself.
 	DoxBox is open source and uses widely used public domain crypt libraries like libtomcrypt
 * widely used and standard encryption algorithms. widely used ones have been studied more and are less likely to contain unknown flaws than proprietary ones.
-	DoxBox uses standard encryption algorithms like 3des and aes.
+	DoxBox uses standard encryption algorithms like 3DES and AES.
-* widely used encryption schemes and formats. f the same reason ts are less likely to contain flaws than product specific ones.
+* widely used encryption schemes and formats. for the same reason ts are less likely to contain flaws than product specific ones.
-	DoxBox supports the LUKs and losetup encryption schemes that are in most Linux distributions including secure ones used by enterprise, govts and militaries.
+	DoxBox supports the LUKs and losetup encryption schemes that are in most Linux distributions including secure ones used by enterprise, govt's and militaries.
 DoxBox allows you  to use ts on Windows

 * * *